-Get your FREE Montana commercial lease agreement and read further about required disclosures in Montana, optional addendums by business type, and what Montana landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Montana commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Montana landlord tenant laws apply to commercial lease agreements.

 Montana Commercial Landlord/Tenant Laws

 - To start, commercial leases differ from residential leases because their terms can span for as much as a decade.

 - The breakdown of payments can vary based on the lease type.
 For example, with a commercial lease, there are lease types like gross leases, triple-net leases, percentage leases, and modified gross leases.
 All of these handle how the landlord and tenant divide the running expenses of the rental property.